Using the contributions calculator

 While this is intended for use as a monthly calculator, it can also be used to calculate the contribution due on earnings for weekly paid employees.

 Enter the gross weekly earnings amount (including pence).
-The calculator is set up to always round down to the nearest 25p (eg 567.49 will round to 567.25).
-At the end of each month, enter the gross amount paid to your employee (this could be 4 or 5 weekly payments, depending on the month) to calculate the contributions due for the month.
+The calculator is set up to always round down to the nearest 25p (eg £567.49 will round to £567.25).
+At the end of each month, enter the gross amount paid to your employee (this could be four or five weekly payments, depending on the month) to calculate the contributions due for the month.
 The gross earnings for each month is the amount you should enter on your contribution schedule.

-To obtain further information on what should be incorporated in the gross wage please see the schedule guide.
+For further information on what should be incorporated in the gross wage see our